COVID-19 – FAQs

 In the first instance we would strongly recommend you speak to your charity about any concerns you have – as they may be able to offer some advice or help.
 We are able to offer two options:

-- You can transfer your place free of charge to the same challenge on a different date, or a completely new challenge of your choice.
+•You can transfer your place to the same challenge on a different date, or a completely new challenge of your choice – subject to payment of the relevant administration fee as noted above.

 What if I am a participant on a bespoke charity or corporate challenge?